 The person or body that authorised the issue of the prospective financial statements by the local authority is responsible for the prospective financial statements presented, including the appropriateness of the assumptions underlying the prospective financial statements and all other required disclosures.

-The prospective financial statements were authorised for issue by the Council on 26 June 2024.
+The prospective financial statements were authorised for issue by the Council on date to be included.

 Basis of Preparation

 Statement of Compliance